There are two aspects of starting a blog :

 It is a tough decision to make because you will have one more thing to worry about apart from everything you do for your business.

-Here’s the detailed guide that can help you write your first blog and furthermore.
+Here’s a detailed guide that can help you write your first blog and furthermore.

 Step-By-Step Guide To Write Your First Blog

-Step #1 : Jotting Down Ideas To Your Collection
+Step #1: Jotting Down Ideas For Your Collection

-Now, coming up with the ideas that you can turn into a blog post is a crucial step but it doesn’t happen often.
+Now, coming up with ideas that you can turn into a blog post is a crucial step, but it doesn’t happen often.

 Or most of the time, you don’t know whether or which idea is worth putting in a blog post.

-That’s why you need to create an idea bank for your blog where you will generally braninstorma and jot down ideas without any constraints.
+That’s why you need to create an idea bank for your blog, where you will generally brainstorm and jot down ideas without any constraints.

 - Ideas that can feature products or service

-- Ideas inspired from popular and trending content
+- Ideas inspired by popular and trending content

 - Ideas that I want to write about